SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 In the browse page, a user is able to sort on the name and type of the items in ascending or descending order.
 By default items will be sorted on name in ascending order.

-### 08 August 2024 - Fix - Catalog - Recommended versions are shown correctly for non-connector items [ID_40346]
+### 08 August 2024 - Enhancement - Catalog - Recommended versions are shown for all catalog item types [ID_40346]

-When a user went to the versions tab of a non-connector they would not see any recommended version.
-From now on a recommended version will always be shown.
+Recommended versions are now shown for all catalog item types.
+Until now only connector catalog items would have a recommended version available.

 #### 1 August 2024 - Enhancement - Catalog - Contributors have been renamed owners [ID_40378]